openvinotoolkit/open_model_zoo/models/intel/human-pose-estimation-0005/description/human-pose-estimation-0005.md

 ## Outputs

 The net outputs three blobs:
-  * "heatmaps" of shape [N, 17, 144, 144] containing location heatmaps for keypoints of all types.
+  * `heatmaps` of shape `B, 17, 144, 144` containing location heatmaps for keypoints of all types.
 Locations that are filtered out by non-maximum suppression algorithm have negated values assigned to them.
-  * `embeddings` of shape `N, 17, 144, 144, 1` containing associative embedding values, which are used for grouping individual keypoints into poses.
+  * `embeddings` of shape `B, 17, 144, 144, 1` containing associative embedding values, which are used for grouping individual keypoints into poses.

 ## Legal Information
 [*] Other names and brands may be claimed as the property of others.